 ETL projects require data manipulation to transform input data before it is consumed by the target system.
 MapForce provides an intuitive visual function builder, fully scalable data processing functions with built-in libraries, filters and conditions, and more, to empower you to easily manipulate data and integrate disparate formats.

 MapForce does not depend on assembling a collection of adaptors or other extra-cost add-ons.
-Users have complete control over design and implementation of data integration and transformations of all datatypes, including any combination of XML, database, flat file, EDI, Excel, XBRL, and/or Web service data.
+Users have complete control over design and implementation of data integration and transformations of all datatypes, including any combination of XML, JSON, database, text file, EDI, Excel, XBRL, and/or Web services data.

 In any ETL scenario, incoming data needs to be harmonized with the established standards of the repository.
 Depending on the relevant data characteristics, items like name styles, date and time formats, decimal precision, currency, temperature and measurement scales, and other factors may need to be converted.
 MapForce provides an extensible library of data processing and conversion functions for filtering and manipulating data according to the needs of your ETL mapping project.
 To save time and leverage work you’ve already completed and tested, you can even import existing data conversion code or an XSLT 1.0 or 2.0 file for use as a function library.
 MapForce also includes a unique visual function builder to define and reuse custom functions that combine multiple operations.

 MapForce can handle the most advanced conversion scenarios, allowing you to define rules based on conditions, Boolean logic, string operations, mathematical computations, SQL and SQL/XML statements, or any user-defined function.
 You can even use an existing Web service to look up or process data in any mapping.